 This quote was submitted on Monday 16 August 2010.

-'One of the things I most admire about Gene Watson is his ability to record songs that are slightly outside the predictable country music box - I love 'Don't waste it on the blues' with its wonderful jazz overtones.
+'One of the things I most admire about Gene Watson is his ability to record songs that are slightly outside the predictable country music box - I love 'Don't Waste it on The Blues' (written by Sandy Ramos and Jerry Vandiver) with its wonderful jazz overtones.

 And, that voice!
 Smooth as glass and utterly identifiable - never to be confused with all the standard voices out there'.